Disney Channel (Spain): History

 Disney Channel Spain was launched in 1998, when The Walt Disney Company and Sogecable (now Prisa TV) made an agreement to distribute a Spanish version of the Disney Channel on the satellite platform Canal Satélite Digital.
 The channel began broadcasting on 17 April 1998.
-The channel carried local-made shows and Disney's animation library, as well as acquired content.
-In September 1998, it started airing El rincón mágico, a pre-school program.
-In November 1998, it premiered La Liga Disney Channel, a football-themed game show.
-A Spanish version of the British show Art Attack, hosted by Jordi Cruz, was also produced and broadcast, among others.
+The channel carried locally-produced shows and Disney's animation library, as well as acquired content.
+In September, El rincón mágico, a preschool program, premiered on the channel.
+In November, it premiered La Liga Disney Channel, a football-themed game show.
+A Spanish version of the British show Art Attack, hosted by Jordi Cruz, was also produced and broadcast.

 In February 1999, the channel had 100,000 subscribers.
-In September 1999, Disney Channel Spain adopted Disney Channel UK's "Circles" logo and ident set created by GÉDÉON.
-On 16 November 2001, Disney launched three more channels: a timeshift channel called Disney Channel +1, as well as two sister channels called Toon Disney and Playhouse Disney (later Disney Junior).
-Toon Disney's schedule was meant to air exclusively Disney animation, while Playhouse was a channel for a preschool audience.
-El rincón mágico was replaced by Playhouse Disney in 2001; filming of specialised segments started in June 2001 from the Madrid complex, which was shared between the five European versions available at the time.
-At the time of its fourth anniversary, the channel had 1,130,000 subscribers and a market share of 34% among the 4-14 demographic.
-Its local production increased in September with Zona Disney (replacing Zona 7 and merging with Telecinco's Club Disney block) (with the 'a' in Zona rendered with an @ symbol), the fifth season of La Liga Disney and the local version of Art Attack, as well as the acquired series Howdy Gaudi, created for the hundredth anniversary of the birth of Antoni Gaudí.
+On 16 November 2001, Disney launched three more channels: a timeshift channel called Disney Channel +1, as well as two sister channels called Toon Disney and Playhouse Disney.
+Toon Disney's schedule exclusively aired Disney animation, while Playhouse Disney was a channel for preschool audiences.
+El rincón mágico was replaced by Playhouse Disney in 2001; filming for specialised segments started in June 2001, from the Madrid complex, which was shared between the five European versions available at the time.
+By 2002, the channel had 1,130,000 subscribers and a market share of 34% among the 4–14 demographic.
+Its local production increased in September 2002, with Zona Disney, replacing Zona 7 and merging with Telecinco's Club Disney block (with the "a" in Zona rendered with an at sign), the fifth season of La Liga Disney and the local version of Art Attack, as well as the acquired series Howdy Gaudi, created for the hundredth anniversary of the birth of Antoni Gaudí in 1952.
 Programming from the United States also premiered on the network including Kim Possible, The Proud Family and acquired series Jackie Chan Adventures.

-In 2003, the channel premiered a TV adaptation of Zipi y Zape produced by BRB Internacional, as part of Disney Channel's pledge to support local animation.
+In 2003, the channel premiered a television adaptation of Zipi y Zape produced by BRB Internacional, as part of Disney Channel's plan to support local animation.
 In September 2003, La Primera ported Zona Disney to compete with Telecinco's Max Clan.
 The TVE version included a segment called Retro-Zapping, with footage from TVE's own children's productions from its archives, as well as the FTA premiere of Kim Possible.
 In October, a new game show from the Madrid studios premiered on the channel, Enigma animal, with Jordi Cruz presenting short reports on a given species.
 The format tested viewers' knowledge about Spanish fauna, and gave the viewers the chance to search on the internet.
-For Christmas, a contract was signed with the National Reading Plan giving viewers further incentives to read books, in the commercial breaks of Disney's channels.
+For Christmas 2003, a contract was signed with the National Reading Plan giving viewers further incentives to read books, in the commercial breaks of Disney's channels.